Universiteit Leiden

 More information about Dovile Rimkute

 Dovilė’s scholarly work has a demonstrated policy impact.
 She, for instance, conducted a study on the risk regulation of pesticides commissioned by The European Parliamentary Research Service to provide the European Parliament (EP) with evidence-based recommendations on how pesticide regulation (Regulation 1107/2009) could be improved.
-The results were presented and discussed at the EP committee meeting.
+The results were presented and discussed at the EP committee meetings.

 Assistant Professor